Pareto Frontier for the Performance-Complexity Trade-off in Beyond Diagonal Reconfigurable Intelligent Surfaces: Problem Formulation

 Conventional RIS, also known as single-connected RIS, is the least complex architecture achieving the lowest performance, given by

 since it includes only $N$ tunable impedance components \cite{she20}.
 In contrast, tree-connected RIS is proved to be the least complex architecture achieving the performance upper bound

 with $2N-1$ tunable impedance components \cite{ner23}.
 In this letter, our goal is to determine the maximum performance achievable by BD-RIS architectures with circuit complexity $C\in[N,2N-1]$, representing the number of tunable components\footnote{In our analysis, we preclude BD-RISs with dynamic interconnections, since they require switches and hence additional circuit complexity.}.
-Furthermore, we are interested in which BD-RIS architectures allow us to reach such a maximum performance, denoted as ``optimal'' BD-RIS architectures in the following.
+In other words, we want to characterize the Pareto frontier of the performance-complexity trade-off enabled by BD-RIS.
+Furthermore, we are interested in which BD-RIS architectures allow us to reach such a frontier, denoted as ``optimal'' BD-RIS architectures in the following.

 We begin by characterizing the maximum received signal power achievable by a given BD-RIS architecture.
 To this end, we consider the modeling of BD-RIS based on graph theory developed in \cite{ner23}.
 According to \cite{ner23}, each BD-RIS architecture can be described through a graph $\mathcal{G}$ capturing the presence of tunable impedance components between its RIS elements.
 We denote as $G$ the number of connected components of such a graph $\mathcal{G}$, where a connected component of a graph is defined as a connected subgraph that is not part of any larger connected subgraph \cite{bon76}.
 Besides, $N_g\geq1$ is the number of RIS elements included in the $g$th component, with $\sum_{g=1}^GN_{g}=N$.
 In agreement with previous work on BD-RIS \cite{she20}-\cite{li22-3}, we refer to the connected components of $\mathcal{G}$ as the ``groups'' of the corresponding BD-RIS architecture.
 According to \cite{ner23}, the maximum received signal power obtained by the BD-RIS associated with $\mathcal{G}$ is given by